Italy's political crisis deepens, Grillo refuses to support government

 But the billionaire media showman clawed back support after joining the election campaign in December with an unrelenting attack on Monti's hated tax policies while Grillo mocked the stiff former European commissioner, calling him "Rigor Montis."

-The centre-right came within a whisker of winning more parliamentary seats than the Bersani's coalition.
+The center-right came within a whisker of winning more parliamentary seats than the Bersani's coalition.

 Napolitano has the task of trying to find a coalition government to rule Italy.
 But under various institutional rules, the post-election parliament must be seated and elect its house presidents before the head of state begins formal consultation with political leaders.